Venues of the 2026 Winter Olympics and Paralympics

-The 2026 Winter Olympics and 2026 Winter Paralympics, hosted by the cities of Milan and Cortina d'Ampezzo, will make use of 25 event venues across four clusters in northern Italy.
-These consist of nineteen existing venues, two newly built venues, and four temporary venues.
-Over 90% of the venues consist of ones that already exist or temporary ones.
-The Games are reportedly set to be the most geographically widespread in Olympic history; the use of existing venues means the events will be held in an area spanning more than 22000 km2.
+The 2026 Winter Olympics and 2026 Winter Paralympics, hosted by the cities of Milan and Cortina d'Ampezzo, used 25 event venues across four clusters in northern Italy.
+These consisted of nineteen existing venues, two newly built venues, and four temporary venues.
+Over 90% of the venues were either pre-existing or temporary.
+The Games were the most geographically widespread in Winter Olympic Games history; the use of existing venues meant that the events were held in an area spanning more than 22000 km2.

-Milano Cluster
+Milan cluster

-Milan contains four competition venues for four Olympic sports and one Paralympic sport.
-Construction on a new 16,000-seat ice hockey venue in the Santa Giulia area commenced on 28 November 2023 at an initial estimate of €180 million; however, an additional €70–90 million is reportedly needed due to rising costs of energy and materials.
-Six buildings that will comprise an Olympic and Paralympic Village in Milan are being built at the railyard of the Milano Porta Romana railway station; the project's initial cost of €100 million was later revised to €140 million.
-Temporary arenas are being built at the Fiera Milano Rho complex for ice hockey and speed skating at a cost of €15 million.
+Milan contained four competition venues for four Olympic sports and one Paralympic sport.
+Construction on a new 16,000-seat ice hockey venue in the Santa Giulia area commenced on 28 November 2023 at an initial estimate of €180 million; however, an additional €70–90 million was reportedly needed due to rising costs of energy and materials.
+Six buildings that comprised an Olympic and Paralympic Village in Milan were built at the railyard of the Milano Porta Romana railway station; the project's initial cost of €100 million was later revised to €140 million.
+Temporary arenas were also built at the Fiera Milano Rho complex for ice hockey and speed skating at a cost of €15 million.